 Inorganic growth is a component of the GFT Group's strategy.
-Targeted acquisitions minimise risks in various areas, expand the range of existing solutions, expand the customer portfolio and reduce dependence on markets.
+Identifying and exploiting value-enhancing acquisition opportunities is part of the GFT Group's corporate strategy.
+With the aid of targeted company acquisitions, GFT can participate in growth and technology trends in selected sectors and regions.
+Acquisitions offer opportunities to increase revenue, profitability and diversification, as well as to minimise risks in various areas, expand the range of existing solutions, expand the customer portfolio and reduce dependence on markets.
 The risks in this field include false assessments regarding the integration concept, potential customers, staff qualifications, management skills, or legal and warranty risks.